-Apply for the Physics PhD Program
+Apply – Physics PhD Program

-Application fee waivers may be available; please contact email@example.com for more information.
+Application fee waivers may be available; please contact email@example.com.

 All admitted PhD students are provided with a guarantee of five years of financial support.
 Typically, a graduate student is first appointed as a teaching assistant.
 Teaching assistants assist faculty members in the introductory physics courses, generally by teaching discussion and laboratory sections.
 Later, as a research assistant, the student works with a major professor on a mutually agreed research project.
 Tuition is remitted for teaching assistant and research assistant appointments greater than one-third time or greater.
 Most graduate assistant appointments are also eligible for a comprehensive health insurance package.
 All students are responsible for their own segregated fees, which are about $600 per semester for full-time students, and any additional university fees.
 Further information about the various types of assistantships at UW-Madison can be found on the Graduate School website.